Short-seller Chanos still betting against HP, China

 Chanos also said that the outcome of investor calls on Herbalife, a direct seller of weight-loss products that has drawn opposing bets on its shares from activist hedge fund managers Bill Ackman and Dan Loeb, will depend on whether the company’s business model is valid.

-“At the end of the day, the Herbalife bull-bear battle will result on who can prove in fact whether or not the business proposition is good,” Chanos said ().
+"At the end of the day, the Herbalife bull-bear battle will result on who can prove in fact whether or not the business proposition is good," Chanos said (link.reuters.com/hut35t).

 A person familiar with Chanos’s hedge fund, however, said he is believed to have been shorting Herbalife shares for a while.